mibur1/psy300/book/2_models/1_Model_selection.md

 # <i class="fa-solid fa-square-check"></i> Model Selection

-In neurocognitive psychology, we often collect huge amounts of data — sometimes thousands of measurements from different brain regions or many behavioral scores.
+As data scientists, you often have to work with huge amounts of data.
+For example, smart phones produce thousands of measurements a day.
 Having more information can, in theory, help us make better predictions, but it also brings risks: too many variables can make analyses infeasible, lead to false discoveries, or cause models to learn noise instead of real effects.

 ## The large p issue

 **Big data** refers to large data sets with many predictors which often cannot be processed or analyzed using traditional data processing techniques.
 For our prediction models, this brings some issues:

-- While the linear model can in theory still be used for such data, the **ordinary least squares fit becomes infeasible**, especially when p > n
+- While linear models can, in theory, still be applied to such data, the ordinary least squares (OLS) fit becomes infeasible, especially when p > n.
+In this case, the design matrix is not full rank and becomes singular.
+This means it cannot be inverted, which results in infinitely many possible solutions.
-- The large amount of features reduce interpretability
+- The large number of features also reduces interpretability, making it more difficult for you as a scientist to understand which predictors truly drive the model’s behaviour.

-This is where **linear model selection** becomes essential, offering techniques to refine our models and extract meaningful insights from high-dimensional data.
+This is where techniques like **linear model selection** becomes essential, offering techniques to refine our models and extract meaningful insights from high-dimensional data.

 ## Today's data: Hitters